Desktop app · macOS

 PineFetch is designed only for content you own or have explicit permission to download.
 Please respect platform terms.

-Apple Silicon Local-first No account
+Version 0.1.0 Apple Silicon Local-first No account

-PineFetch app preview mockup
+PineFetch settings interface preview

 Features that stay out of your way.